 \subsection{Chiral EFT and QMC methods}

 In atomic nuclei and nuclear matter below about twice the nuclear saturation density, chiral EFT is currently the main framework to describe nuclear interactions in a systematic order-by-order expansion~\cite{Epelbaum:2008ga,Machleidt:2011zz,Hammer:2019poc}.
-The chiral EFT framework provides consistent NN, 3N, and multi-nucleon interactions, based on a low-momentum expansion of nuclear forces in powers of the nucleons' momenta $Q$ over the breakdown scale $\Lambda_b$, which determines where chiral EFT becomes inapplicable.
-High-momentum processes, that would be resolved at momenta above the breakdown scale, are absorbed into a set of coupling constants, the strengths of which are adjusted to reproduce experimental data.
-The advantages of chiral EFT over other approaches are that it (i) allows us to quantify theoretical uncertainties~\cite{Epelbaum:2014efa,Drischler:2020yad,Drischler:2020hwi} and (ii) provides consistent NN and many-body interactions, i.e., the same processes between different particles are described by the same LECs and operators.
+The chiral EFT framework provides consistent $NN$, $3N$, and higher-body interactions, based on a low-momentum expansion of nuclear forces where the expansion parameter $Q$ is the ratio of a typical momentum of the system under study with respect to the breakdown scale $\Lambda_b$, which determines where chiral EFT becomes inapplicable.
+The effects of high momenta, that would be resolved above the breakdown scale, are absorbed into a set of low-energy couplings, the strengths of which are adjusted to reproduce experimental data.
+The advantages of chiral EFT over other approaches are that it (i) allows to quantify theoretical uncertainties~\cite{Epelbaum:2014efa,Drischler:2020yad,Drischler:2020hwi} and (ii) provides consistent $NN$ and many-body interactions, i.e., the same processes between different particles are described by the same low-energy constants (LECs) and operators.
 Order by order, predictions become more accurate and precise by a factor of $2-3$ at the cost of more involved calculations.
-Chiral EFT is valid for relative nucleon momenta below $\sim 500-600$~MeV~\cite{Drischler:2020hwi}, translating into densities below about twice the nuclear saturation density~\cite{Tews:2018kmu}.
+Chiral EFT is valid for relative nucleon momenta below $\approx 500-600$~MeV, translating into densities below about twice the nuclear saturation density.